popphp/pop-bootstrap/README.md

 ```

 Visit `http://localhost:8000` and you'll be redirected to a login
 screen.
-The initial credentials are:
+The default credentials are:

 * Username: `admin`
 * Password: `password`